Skip to content

 • connectivity_test and the application playbooks run against staging only.

-This creates an artefact trail that shows exactly what went to staging and when, including pre- and post-checks tied to a single CID.
+This creates a run trail that shows exactly what was exercised and when, including pre- and post-checks tied to a single CID.

 Scenario: a production change (security patch, config adjustment, rollout) needs to be executed on live systems.